 Van Couver Barracks, Wash., Dec.
-1. --The report of Maj.
-R. K. Evans, as-sistant adjutant general, United States army, chief umpire of the maneuver division held at American Lake, has been completed.
-Maj Evans especially praises the adaptability of the maneu-ver grounds at American Lake and expresses his desire to hold the next maneuver at this point.
-After describing the site together with its chain of five lakes and setting forth its advantages from a military point of view, the consent of counsel for Mrs. Chadwick, and the hearing was fixed to take place next Saturday.
-The action was taken, it is under stood, as a result of negotiations, which, it is said, will probably result in settling the claim of Mr. Newton out of court ship case brought by Herbert Newton of Brookline, Mass., against Mrs. Cassie L. Chadwick, was called in com-mon pleas court today, Atty.
-Carr, rep. resenting the plaintiff, requested the court to again postpone the hearing.
-Judge Babcock granted the request with
+1, -The report of Maj.
+R. K. Evans, assistant adjutant general, United States army, chief unpire of the maneuver division held at American Lake, has been completed.
+Maj Evans especially praises the adaptability of the maneuver grounds at American Lake and expresses his desire to hold the next maneuver at this point.
+After describing the site together with its chain of five lakes and setting forth its advantages from a military point of view, not respond. details beyond stating that there was considerable firing to which the com-

 Maj.
-Evans says: "When one considers the particularly favorable conditions existing at American lake for the assembling of large masses of troops, its advantages are apparent; and should war conditions arise, it is unexcelled as a point of departure for troops requiring trans-portation on the Pacific octan."
+Evans says: "When one considers the particularly favorable conditions existing at Ameri-can lake for the assembling of large masses of troops, its advantages are apparent; and should war conditions arise, it is unexcelled as a point of departure for troops requiring trans-portation on the Pacific ocean."